+Data / Parameter: E

+Data unit: kwh

+Description: Electricity consumed from the grid by the project

+Source of data: Brascarbon

+Value applied: 0 kwh

+Measurement POP 22 - Eventual energy used to determinate project emissions

+procedures (if any):

+QA/QC procedures Check of the site records and documents,

+Monitoring frequency annually

-Data / Parameter: Е Data unit: kwh Description: Electricity consumed from the grid by the project Source of data: Brascarbon Value applied: 0 kwh Justification of the All energy demand consumed in the project is supplied by batteries charged choice of data or description of by solar cells which is an advantage for sunny countries, like Brazil.
-The energy for the temperature controlling system PLC (Programmable Logic measurement methods Controller) and the sparkling system is supplied by a 12 volts battery.
-The and procedures actually autonomy for the batteries is of 240 hours and each system works applied: independently (PLC and sparkling system).
+Any comment: All energy demand consumed in the project is supplied by batteries charged by solar cells which is an advantage for sunny countries, like Brazil, The energy for the temperature controlling system PLC (Programmable Logic Controller) and the sparkling system is supplied by a 12 volts battery, The autonomy for the batteries is of 240 hours and each system works independently (PLC and sparkling system).
 There are no blowers, pneumatic or electric valves, pumps, compressors, etc, in the project.
 The flow system is operated by gravity and atmospherically.
-Although the application of the treated water from the lagoons in the field irrigation was outside of boundary and this activity was carried out into baseline, with the project.
-In a normal situation this water will be sent to the pasture by gravity.
-In the second best choice it can be used water biogas pumps and the third option is the use of electrical pump powered by a biogas generator.
-In either situation, no energy is consumed in the process.
-Any comment:
+Although the application of the treated water from the lagoons in the field irrigation was outside of boundary of project and this activity was carried out into baseline, with the project, in a normal situation this water will be sent to the pasture by gravity, In the second best choice it can be used water biogas pumps and the third option is the use of electrical pump powered by a biogas generator, In either situation, no energy is consumed in the process,

-B.7.2.
-Description of the monitoring plan:
+B,7,2 Description of the monitoring plan:

-The following table, Table B9, presents the monitoring plan to be applicable for each farm described in the PDD and followed by Brascarbon in order to achieve certified emissions reductions, after each validation and verification process.
-Other information of monitoring plan and system can be found in the Annex 4.
+The following table, Table B9, presents the monitoring plan to be applicable for each farm described in the PDD and followed by Brascarbon in order to achieve certified emissions reductions, after each validation and verification process, Other information of monitoring plan and system can be found in the Annex 4.